spryker/spryker-docs/docs/scos/dev/developer-guides/202005.0/development-guide/data-import/data-import-categories/miscellaneous/file-details-comment.csv.md

 ---
 title: File details- comment.csv
 originalLink: https://documentation.spryker.com/v5/docs/file-details-commentcsv
+originalArticleId: 1facba35-37d7-420f-a9f2-fdb7a0bd3d91
 redirect_from:
   - /v5/docs/file-details-commentcsv
   - /v5/docs/en/file-details-commentcsv
 ---

-This article contains content of the **comment.csv** file to configure [Comment](https://documentation.spryker.com/docs/en/comments-201907)  information on your Spryker Demo Shop.
+This article contains content of the **comment.csv** file to configure [Comment](/docs/scos/dev/features/202005.0/mailing-and-communication/comments/comments.html)  information on your Spryker Demo Shop.

 ## Headers & Mandatory Fields
 These are the header fields to be included in the .csv file: